-To join any of our programs go to https://onehsn.com/peterborough/ux\2\0 and follow the directions.
+To join any of our programs go to https://onehsn.com/peterborough/ux_2_0 and follow the directions.
 Applications may be taken at any time during the year for the current or subsequent years.
 All registrations will get an automatic response once received.
 If you have any questions, you can reach out to a site supervisor for clarification.
 Each site has their own waitlist and will be managed by the site supervisor.
 There is no fee to add your children to the waitlist.
 The waitlist policy is in our Handbook which is available on our website.
-Families can call or email to check their status.
-The privacy and confidentiality of children/families on the waitlist will be maintained.
-We will only share the child's position on the waitlist with their respective family.
+Families are also welcome to call/email to inquire of their standing.
+The privacy of all families on the waiting list is maintained at all times.